Frequently Asked Questions

-We are committed to making music accessible, and are very happy to be able to offer lessons at a much-reduced price for families whose children are eligible for Free School Meals.
+We are committed to making music accessible, and are very happy to be able to offer lessons at a much-reduced price for families whose children are eligible for Pupil Premium funding.
 All we need is written confirmation (this can be in email form) from you that the child applying for lessons qualifies and we will take care of the rest.
 Unfortunately we cannot help with the cost of the instrument itself.

 Are music lessons suitable for pupils with special educational needs?

 All pupils are welcome to try lessons.
 We have an all-inclusive policy and our tutors will be supportive of any child that expresses an interest in music.
 Communication is important though - we ask for as much information as possible so that our tutors can tailor their approach to the individual child.
 We can adapt our group sizes (including offering individual lessons), plus if you would like a Teaching Assistant to be present in lessons, this is fine too.
-As all instrument packages have the flexibility to cancel and return, and lessons are only paid for each half term, so there is minimal commitment required in case things don't work out.
+As all instrument packages have the flexibility to cancel and return, there is minimal commitment required in case things don't work out.

 We already have other music services in school - why do we need another?

 There is a reason why bands and orchestras don't have just one instrument in them - you need lots of different instruments and people doing different things to really make a great sound!
 We work in harmony (no pun intended!) with many other music services and often join forces so that pupils can play in larger ensembles, plus we also collaborate to put on wonderful concerts and assemblies for parents.
-If you have a guitar teacher, class ukelele lessons and a recorder group already started, why not add brass and woodwind instruments to the portfolio!
+If you have a guitar teacher, class ukelele lessons, etc., already started, why not add brass and woodwind instruments to the portfolio!